gardenjs/gardenjs/README.md

 ## Supported Frameworks

 HTML snippets are rendered by default.
 The support of frameworks and template languages is realized by renderer plugins.
 There are currently plugins for <a href="https://github.com/gardenjs/render-plugin-svelte" target="_blank">Svelte</a>, <a href="https://github.com/gardenjs/render-plugin-vue" target="_blank">Vue</a> and <a href="https://github.com/gardenjs/render-plugin-react" target="_blank">React</a>.
+A third-party renderer for <a href="https://github.com/direct-democracy-solutions/gardenjs-render-plugin-webcomponents" target="_blank">Web Components</a> is currently being developed here.
 You can also easily create plugins for other frameworks, see the documentation.

-Contact us, we will be happy to create a repository for your renderer plugin.
+Please contact us; we'd be happy to set up a repository for your renderer plugin or link to yours.

 ## Contributing